Lavonia, Georgia: Library

 The Lavonia Carnegie Library is located in the city of Lavonia and named after philanthropist Andrew Carnegie.
 Established in 1911, the one-story Renaissance Revival-style building is important as a local landmark and has continued to be used as a library throughout its history.
 Lavonia is the smallest city in the entire United States with an original Carnegie Library building.

 Arts and culture

+Entertainment

+The city formerly held the Shoal Creek Country Music Park from 1962 to 2011.
+The venue today operates as a recording studio.

 Sports

 Lavonia is home to Lavonia Speedway, a 3/8-mile dirt oval.
 It is home to several different annual races such as the Buck Simmons Memorial, Rusty Jordan Memorial, and Charlie Mize Memorial.
 It also played host to an annual event with the World of Outlaws Late Model Series every single year from the years 2018 to 2021 as well as a one-off event in 2014 however after the event was rained out in 2022 they did not pick the date back up for 2023 and nothing has been announced for the future.